jentery/engl230v2/index.md

 # Materials

 Here's a list of works ("assigned texts") we'll study in the course.
 You need to purchase only the first one (Bechdel's *Fun Home*).
-The rest are available either online or (as excerpts) in Brightspace.
+The rest are available either online (public) or in Brightspace (private to the class).

 * The graphic novel and memoir, [*Fun Home*](http://www.houghtonmifflinbooks.com/booksellers/press_release/bechdel/) (2006), by Alison Bechdel
 * The collection of comics, [*Killing and Dying*](https://drawnandquarterly.com/killing-and-dying) (2015; excerpts), by Adrian Tomine